 We recognise that our people are central to our success and we are committed to their personal growth and development.
 Where appropriate, we arrange for employees to attend short courses, conferences, and industry forums.
 This may include professional qualifications (e.g. Chartered Financial Analyst, Chartered Accountant) or tertiary study relevant to your role.

 The AOFM recognises that staff training and development, including on-the-job opportunities, are key to maintaining a high performing work environment.
 The AOFM is a small, highly specialised agency which gives employees access to mentoring from experienced professionals as part of their day-to-day work.
 You will develop knowledge of financial markets, portfolio management and risk management.

 Some of the benefits of working at AOFM include:

-- we will cover reasonable relocation costs to Canberra.
+- The AOFM will cover reasonable relocation costs to Canberra where required.

 For more information, please read AOFM's Enterprise Agreement.